 2018 Angels’ Place Race

-The Angels’ Place Race planning committee wanted to take the opportunity to thank the Clarkston community for their support of the 10th Annual Angels’ Place Race.
+The Angels’ Place Race planning committee wanted to take the opportunity to thank the Clarkston community for their support of the 11th Annual Angels’ Place Race.
 We wanted to extend our deep appreciation for the sponsors, the Village of Clarkston and DPW, Independence Twp., Oakland County Sheriff (Independence Sub-Station), Independence Fire Dept. and St. Daniel Catholic Community.
-We had over 470 runners and walkers – the most successful race yet!
+We had over 300 runners and walkers.
 We are blessed to have the support of the community to help make the race such a success and to bring awareness of developmental disabilities to so many.
 Finally, we would like to thank all of the volunteers – our success would not be possible without you!
-We are looking forward to the 2018 Angels’ Place Race.
+We are looking forward to the 2019 Angels’ Place Race.
 Thanks so much!

 2018 Race Planning Committee:

-Charlie Caine, Rick Clark, Anne Clifton, Dave Cushing, Deanna Donahoo, Maggie and Paul Maxwell, Patty Hopcian, Michelle Peterson, Shannon Keen, Steve Savoie and Andrea Yedlin
+Charlie Caine, Rick Clark, Anne Clifton, Deanna Donahoo, Patti Braunreuther, Patty Hopcian, Shannon Keen, Maggie and Paul Maxwell, Michelle Peterson, Steve Savoie, Andrea Yedlin